 More specifically, according to AADE 869,542 self-employed individuals and sole proprietors, who filed taxes for 2023, declared an average turnover of less than 30,000 euros.
 With net profits typically amounting to just one-third or even one-quarter of turnover, thousands reported poverty-level incomes or even losses.
 While more than half of these professionals fell into the presumptive income trap, leading to higher tax payments.

-Professions such as lawyers, real estate agents, taxi drivers, architects, and hairdressers declared average annual turnover of less than 25,000 euros, while only 1 in 10 reported earnings exceeding100,000 euros.
+Self-employed professions such as lawyers, real estate agents, taxi drivers, architects and hairdressers declared average annual turnover of less than 25,000 euros, while only one in 10 reported earnings exceeding 100,000 euros.
+Plumbers, electricians and carpenters, on the other hand, saw turnover increases of 25% to 30% compared to last year.

 However, some professionals appear to have taken advantage of the new system, declaring lower gross revenue than in previous years.